dhis2/dhis2-docs-implementation/content/implementation/core-team-04-routines.md

 In particular, the ***operational lead*** will serve as a bridge, defining day-to-day operations and liasing regularly with, ideally, a cross-ministry committee bringing key health information stakeholders together to make joint decisions.

-While the core team is part of a broader governance structure that looks after the entirety of the DHIS2 implementation, the team itself should have some built in structures that allow it to function as an independent unit on tasks that are agreed and assigned to it.
+While the core team is part of a broader governance structure that looks after the entirety of the DHIS2 implementation, the team itself should have some built in routines that allow it to function as an independent unit on tasks that are agreed and assigned to it.
 The operational lead will often serve in a capacity to lead this team; however as the team matures and skill develops, others in the team should have clear mechanisms to provide insight and their own expertise in guiding the teams direction.

 We can divide this direction into different sub-groups in which the team should develop a shared understanding of.